leangjia/blender_docs/trunk/blender_docs/manual/physics/cloth/introduction.rst

 A general process for working with cloth is to:

 #.
 Model the cloth object as a general starting shape.
 #.
-Designate the object as a "cloth" in the *Physics* tab of the Properties editor.
+Designate the object as a "cloth" in the *Physics* tab of the Properties.
 #.
 Model other deflection objects that will interact with the cloth.
    Ensure the Deflection modifier is last on the modifier stack, after any other mesh deforming modifiers.
 #.
 Light the cloth and assign materials and textures, UV unwrapping if desired.